Shinji Ikari: Popularity

 Shinji's character has been popular in Japan.
-The character's appreciation was also reflected in popularity polls, even years after the anime's first airing.
+His popularity was also reflected in polls even years after the anime's first airing.
 After the series' first run, Shinji ranked second among the "most popular male characters of the moment" in an Animage magazine Grand Prix poll.
-In the following two years' rankings, he rose to first place.
-In the 1997 Anime Grand Prix, Shinji received around 1,200 votes, more than double those of the second character.
+In the rankings for the following two years, he rose to first place.
+In the 1997 Anime Grand Prix, Shinji received around 1,200 votes, more than double the number received by the runner-up.
 Megumi Ogata finished second in the voice-actor rankings for three years.
 Shinji also appeared in the magazine's monthly surveys, remaining in the top 20 in 1996, 1997, and 1998.
 In 1998, Animage ranked him 21st among the 100 most popular anime characters and 55th in 1999.

-In 1998, Shinji emerged in first place among the best "dark characters" in a survey by Animedia magazine, and the magazine itself praised its complexity.
-For several years, he also appeared in the periodical's annual popularity rankings, usually among the top ten.
-He placed 77th in a 2002 TV Asahi poll ranking the most popular anime characters of all time and 25th in a 2007 list of most popular male heroes.
-Shinji also topped Newtype magazine's popularity charts, finishing third and first in August and September 2009.
+In 1998, Shinji ranked first among the best "dark characters" in a survey by Animedia magazine, and the magazine itself praised his complexity.
+He also appeared in the periodical's annual popularity rankings in 2006 and from 2008 to 2010, consistently placing among the top ten.
+He placed 77th in a 2002 TV Asahi poll ranking the most popular anime characters of all time and 25th in a 2007 list of the most popular male heroes.
+Shinji also topped Newtype magazine's popularity charts, finishing third and first in August and September 2009, respectively.
 He finished third in October, becoming the most popular Evangelion male character on the list.
-In March 2010, a new Newtype survey decreed him the most popular male character of the nineties.
+In March 2010, a new Newtype survey ranked him as the most popular male character of the 1990s.
 In 2014, foreigners living in Japan were asked: "Which character do you aspire to look like?".
-Amid a wide variety of answers, Shinji finished seventh.
+Shinji ranked seventh in the survey.
 In 2012, Fuji TV asked about 14,000 fans to name the "best anime hero", and Shinji finished twentieth.
 In 2016, he finished thirteenth in an Anime News Network poll of the "strongest pilots" in Japanese animation.
 In April 2021, after the release of the final Rebuild film, he finished as the second most popular male character in a Newtype poll, taking fifth place in May and first place in June.